News

 Reaching a crossroads in the business

-“Several years ago, we made the move to SCR monitoring collars,” says Will.
+Dairy farmers are often among the first to adopt new technology.
+Perhaps it’s their commitment to efficiency.
+For the Colliers, technology and milk management go hand in hand.“Several years ago, we made the move to SCR monitoring collars,” says Will.
 “These gave us insight into everything from rumination to reproduction.
 They’ve helped us better manage herd health and productivity.”

 While the smart collars made it easier to manage the herd from a distance, milking cows three times a day still required significant labor.
 Then, a few years ago, the Colliers hit a critical decision point.
 They had to quickly determine the future course of their dairy operation.